abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 ### It's important to understand

 Each geometry of census tract is identified with one single code.
-The example below have the code:
+The example below shows the code:
 355030845000034.
-All that is necessary to find the information about the people is just it code, because it's the same code in table by demographic data.
+To find the information about the inhabitants of a certain census tract, you only need to serach for the same code from the census tract but regarding the demographic data table.

 ![census geometry sampa](http://i.imgur.com/w5ASJ7Z.png)

-One interesting thing for this example is the total number of people: 555.
+One interesting thing for this example is the total number of inhabitants: 555.
 The number of white people: 496.
 The number of parda people: 40.
 The number of yellow people: 16. the number of black people: 3 and the number indigenous people: 0.

-Each ethnicity have your won shapefile that create a racial dot map.
+Each ethnicity has it's won shapefile which creates a racial dot map.
 As seen in,

 #####Census racial dot map of just one geometry in Sao Paulo city
 ![census geometry sampa](http://i.imgur.com/6Lvwdyx.png)